broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 ## Installation

-### :warning: this repository has two custom dependencies
+### clone the required repositories

-Some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio) and [gkugener](https://github.com/broadinstitute/gkugener) are used in this repository.
-Go to each repo and pull them to the same parent folder as `ccle_processing` using the following commands:
+This repo uses some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio) and [gkugener](https://github.com/broadinstitute/gkugener) custom repositories.
+This repository and the other two dependecy repositories should be cloned into the same path using the following command:

 ```bash
 git clone https://github.com/broadinstitute/ccle_processing.git